Shreya-P02/Keelvar-An-Agentic-AI-Case-Study/README.md

 -Alan Holland, Founder & CEO, Keelvar [1]

 ## 1. Introduction
 Artificial Intelligence (AI) is transforming supply chains by enabling faster, accurate, data-driven decision-making about procurement and logistics.
-AI helps businesses move beyond manual processes and make better, evidence based decisions by analysing the large volumes of supplier and market data.
+AI helps businesses move beyond manual processes and make better, evidence-based decisions by analysing large volumes of supplier and market data.
 [2]

 In response to this, several companies are utilising AI-powered sourcing tools to increase operations efficiency, lower costs and enhance scalability.
 These technologies automate complex tasks such as evaluating bids and analysing scenarios to allow procurement teams to work strategically and adapt and respond quickly to the changes in the market conditions.
 [3]